Camponotus sericeus – Colony with queen and workers

 - Humidity: The majority of the nest should have high humidity.

-- Wintering: No diapause, but a break from heating for 6 weeks may possibly be beneficial.
+- Wintering: No diapause, but a break in heating for 6 weeks may possibly be beneficial.

 - Powerful Majors: Majors are very powerful workers, with a massive head and formidable mandibles.